Inflectra/spira-documentation/docs/Spira-User-Manual/Document-Management.md

 For documents, you can, depending on how the product administrator has set this up, use workflows to control who can add a new version to a document when.
 This can be useful for "checking-out" a document, during which time it is locked.
 When the document is checked back in the workflow can require that the person checking in the document upload a new version (make sure you upload the version before changing the status).

-### Overview - details

-This tab allows you to view and/or edit the details of the particular document.
-You can edit the various fields (name, description, etc.) and once you are satisfied with them, click one of the "***Save***" buttons to commit the changes.
-In addition, you can delete the current document by choosing "***Delete***", or discard any changes made by clicking "***Refresh***".

-The lower part of the main pane can be switched between four different views by clicking the appropriate tab.
-Initially the pane will be in "Versions" mode.
-The functionality in each of these views is described below.

 ### Preview

 This tab displays a preview of the currently active version of the document.
 Previews are shown for a number of file types, notably plain text or code files, and images.